-Your baby’s fingers will have fully developed by the 12th week, and at the 13th week your baby will have developed the fingerprints on the fingers.
+Your baby’s fingers will have fully developed by the 12th week, and in the 13th week, your baby will have developed the fingerprints on the fingers.
 Prints will have also developed on his toes.
 It is a known fact that fingerprints are not the same even with twins but when in the mother’s uterus they will develop fingerprints at the same time.

 Depending on your genes, you will have gained some weight in your abdominal area when you are 13 weeks pregnant.
 You will have to wear some maternity clothing although this is not absolute as it varies from woman to woman.
 However, most women will have to wear maternity clothing by the time they are three months pregnant.